AndreasbCS/c-mt/README.md

-# C-MT:
+# C-MT: Emotional Reasoning
-A framework for modeling dynamics of human mental states.
+A logic-based framework for modeling dynamics of human mental states.
 Psychological principles for constraining mental-state transitions is implemented as a transition system using Answer Set Programming (ASP).

-## Emotional Reasoning Program and Test Results
+## Emotional Reasoning Program, DATASET (init-goal paris) and Test Results
 This repository contains:
 (1) An ASP program to model emotion states and emotion transitions.
 (2) A synthetic dataset with 256 input-goal pairs.